ediskandarov/evm-gost/README.md

 What means, gas consumption is the following: 63 bytes(or less) message - 1_300_000 gas.
 Each additional 64 bytes of the message adds 400_000 gas usage on top.

+## GOST 34.10 verification of digital signature

+### Gas usage analysis

+Crucial part of digital signature verification is elliptic curve point multiplication.

+It requires calculation of a modular multiplicative inverse.

+One modular modular multiplicative inverse operation consumes ~ 150_000 gas.

+In order to verify digital signature, we need to go through approximately $2 * 256 = 512$ mod inverse operations.

+What results in 75M gas consumption.
+This has no practical sense.